Grain Theory: Type-Level Granularity Correctness in Data Pipelines: Grain Inference for Relational Operations

-Beyond equi-joins, grain inference applies to the full set of relational algebra operations.
-Since grain is a \emph{type-level notion}, the key principle is: \textbf{if the result type is unchanged, the grain is unchanged}.
-For unary operations, if all grain component types are preserved in the result, the grain remains the same.
+Beyond equi-joins, grain inference applies to the full relational algebra.
+The governing principle is: if an operation preserves all grain fields in the result type, the grain is unchanged.
+Table~\ref{tab:ra-inference} summarizes the rules for all standard operations.